ClickandPledge/wordpress-civicrm/README.md

-wordpress-civicrm
+Wordpress-CiviCRM
 =================

-Integration of WordPress for civiCRM with the Click &amp; Pledge Payment Processing API &amp; Salesforce CRM
+Integration of WordPress for CiviCRM with the Click &amp; Pledge Payment Processing API &amp; Salesforce CRM

 References: